Apollo013/CSharp_Json/README.md

 # CSharp_Json
 A small console application that demonstrates how to read / write json files using NewtonSoft Json &amp; Javascript Serialzer.
-Also demonstrates use of abstract classes, inheritance, generics, a custom observable list, an INotifyCollectionChanged implementation that updates the UI when a change is made to the list.
+Also demonstrates use of abstract classes, inheritance, generics, a custom observable list, an INotifyCollectionChanged implementation that updates the UI when a change is made to the list (adding or removing).

 ###Technologies###
 * VS2015